Prenuptial and Postnuptial

 A prenuptial agreement can be challenged for enforceability.
 Whether all or part of a prenuptial agreement will be found unenforceable is fact-specific, and an attorney can help analyze whether your prenuptial agreement can be successfully challenged or help craft a prenuptial agreement that mitigates the risk of its enforceability being challenged.

 Factors such as how close to the wedding the prenuptial agreement was discussed or signed, whether each party had the opportunity to seek legal counsel, or whether certain facts were withheld while negotiating the prenuptial agreement may affect its enforceability.
 While a prenuptial agreement does not need to be fair, prenuptial agreements that are so imbalanced that they are unconscionable may not be enforceable.
 In certain circumstances, a change in facts since the prenuptial agreement was executed may make the agreement too unfair or unreasonable to enforce.
 Whether or not a prenuptial agreement will be unenforceable is a decision for the Court to make once the prenuptial agreement is challenged, but prenuptial agreements can be drafted to reduce these risks.

 Seeking Legal Help

 Whether you are seeking a prenuptial agreement or have been asked to sign one, The Ruthenberg-Marshall Law Firm can help negotiate a beneficial agreement and protect your interests.

-For help with your prenuptial agreement, schedule a consult with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contact us here.
+For help with your prenuptial agreement, schedule a Legal Clarity Session with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contact us here.